binario200/k8s-recipes/k8s-components/Components.md

   - Makes API call on you behalf
 - kubelet
   - Its a daemon that checks the pod specifiction by asking the container engine for the current status.
+- kube-proxy
+  - Agent that watches the kubernetes API for new services and endpoints being created on each node
+  - It opens random ports and listen for traffic to the clusterIP:port and redirectsto the randomly generated service endpoint
+  - IPtables is the default proxy mode
+- CoreDNS
+  - Once the container starts, coreDNS will run a server fo the zones it has been configured to server.
+  - Then each server can load one or more plugin chaing to provide other functionality.

 ### Another components
 - Container Network Internet (CNI)
   - Provide container networking.
 Configure the cluster network